 How to Configure Cisco Router in GNS3 Basically

-Before you add Cisco routers to the network, you perform some basic settings when setting up for the first time.
-For example, assigning an IP address or creating a new user.
+Before you add Cisco routers to the network, you perform some basic settings when setting up for the first time and for example, assigning an IP address or creating a new user.

 How to Configure a Cisco Router Basically